I-invincib1e/Here-i-come-Python/CONTRIBUTING.md

 # Contributing

-Thanks for helping improve this learning repository!
-Please keep it beginner-friendly.
+Thanks for helping.
+Keep things simple and beginner-friendly.

-## Getting Started
+## Setup

-- Use Python 3.8+.
+- Python 3.8+
-- Prefer the standard library; avoid external deps unless essential for learning.
+- Prefer the standard library

-- Run examples in each project's README.
+## How to Contribute

+1. Fork and create a feature branch
+2. Make a small, focused change
+3. Run it locally and add/update a short README section if needed
+4. Open a PR and briefly explain what changed

 ## Style

-- Write clear, readable code with descriptive names.
+- Clear names and small functions
-- Add type hints for public functions.
+- Type hints on public functions
-- Keep functions small and focused; avoid deep nesting.
-- Include a short README section for any new project.
+- Minimal dependencies

-## Adding a New Project
+## Add a New Project

-1. Create a folder with `main.py` and `README.md`.
+1. New folder with `main.py` and `README.md`
-2. Keep it runnable with `python ./<project>/main.py`.
+2. Runnable with `python ./<project>/main.py`
-3. Include minimal data files if needed (e.g., `questions.json`).
+3. Include small data files if needed
-4. Update the top-level README project list.
+4. Add it to the top-level `README.md`

-## Issues and PRs

-- Open an issue describing the idea/fix first (optional but helpful).
-- In PRs, show before/after if changing behavior.
-- Keep changes small and scoped.